Home Shop Lectures Moira Forsyth – A Deep Conviction in Glass

 The photo shows part of a 1968 appliqué panel of St Christopher for St Paul’s Cathedral.

-Join us on Friday 16th September at 6pm for a fascinating talk.
+Join us on Friday 16th September at 7pm (not the previously advertised time of 6pm) for a fascinating talk.
 Members only pay £4.25 (£5.00 full price) so book now as tickets are limited.

 Do you wish to receive the printed newsletter?